 Welcome to Eliot Maine

-Download our schedule for 2025 or the Bus Schedule
+Download our Event Schedule for 2026 or the Bus Schedule when they become available at the end of summer.

 This is a family-friendly event so please ask if you have any questions.
 EliotFestivalDays@gmail.com